CorentinDesfougeres/NarrativeGameTemplate/README.md

 # NarrativeGameTemplate
 A template for making narrative games in Unity.

-The system is composed of Storylets, each containing conditions allowing them to run and effect they do once running, and a Game Manager which check what storylets are currently available (conditions checked) and choose among those which one is most relevant to run.
+The system is composed of storylets, each containing conditions allowing them to run and effect they do once running, and a game manager which check what storylets are currently available and choose among those which one is most relevant to run.

+...

 Notable inspirations for the system are :
   - Left4Dead dialogue system, as presented by Elan Ruskin in his 2012 GDC Talk ( https://www.youtube.com/watch?v=tAbBID3N64A )